 In feudal days, weddings were rife with the possibility of a rival lord trying to break up your wedding ceremony and steal your bride for political reasons.
 To prepare for a possible battle, the groom would ask a friend with fighting skills to stand with him during his marriage and act as his Best Man, helping to defend his bride from possible kidnapping.Often, grooms would convince multiple friends and relatives to stand with him, and several peasant "maids" would be persuaded to stand with the bride, in the hope that if invaders came to disrupt the ceremony, they would be confused by the number of girls in party clothes, and possibly kidnap the wrong one.

 Stool PigeonThe origin of this phrase goes back to when pigeons were considered a good food source.
-Hunters would take a tame pigeon and tie it to a stool in order to attract its wild bretheren.
-Because the pigeon that was tied to the stool was used to trap others of its kind, the name "stool pigeon" became used to describe anyone who is used to sell his friends out.
+Hunters would take a tame pigeon and tie it to a stool in order to attract its wild brethren.
+Because the pigeon that was tied to the stool was used to trap others of its kind, the term "stool pigeon" became used to describe anyone used to sell out his friends.

 Get The SackSacked!
 In today's parlance, it means to get fired.
 The origin, however, is from the 17th century.
-Artisans used to come to work with their own tools for the job (usually in a sack).
+Artisans used to come to work with their own tools for the job, usually carried in a sack).
 When an employer wanted to fire someone, all he did was hand him his sack and tell him to take his tools and leave.
-It still has the same meaning, only now the sack has been replaced by a cardboard box to take home our little cactus and nameplate.
+This phrase still has the same meaning today, only now the sack has been replaced by a cardboard box to take home one's personal effects and office plants.